Office of General Studies

-Upon completion of initial admission and registration, the telephone system will become available for use for all non-degree students.
+Upon completion of initial admission and registration, the telephone registration system will become available for use for all non-degree students.
 This system will enable the student to perform any schedule adjustments they may require.
 Telephone registration may be available to continuing students and to students who already hold a bachelor's or higher degree and who seek to enroll in undergraduate coursework on a casual basis.

 There are two academic semesters (fall and spring) each year, and a summer session.
 Students are encouraged to early register for the coming term, which can occur as early as March for the summer and fall terms and October for the spring semester.
 Admission and registration is done on a first-come, first-served basis and enrollment is limited.

 A General Studies student who fails to complete the courses in which he/she is enrolled and to maintain a 2.0 cumulative grade point average each semester may be subject to dismissal.
 After a student has accrued or attempted nine or more credits as a General Studies student, the University reserves the right to rescind continued enrollment privileges for failure to maintain sufficient academic progress which shall be defined as falling below a 2.0 cumulative grade point average or not completing coursework enrolled for.
 Continued enrollment may be considered on the basis of submission of an academic plan provided by the student and approved by either the Director of General Studies or the Dean of Undergraduate Studies.